-The Personal Responsibility Education Program (PREP) totals \$75 million per year for Fiscal Years 2010-2014 and is the first-ever dedicated funding stream for more comprehensive approaches to sexuality education.
+The Personal Responsibility Education Program (PREP) totals \$75 million per year for FYs 2010_2014 and is the first-ever dedicated funding stream for more comprehensive approaches to sexuality education.
 The U.S. Department of Health and Human Services, Administration for Children and Families (ACF) administers the grant.
-PREP includes a \$55 million state-grant program, \$10 million to fund local entities through the Personal Responsibility Education Innovative Strategies (PREIS) Program, \$3.5 million for Indian tribes and tribal organizations, and \$6.5 million for evaluation, training, and technical assistance.
-Details on the state-grant program and PREIS are included below.
-At the time of publication, the funding for tribes and tribal organizations had not yet been awarded.
+PREP includes a \$55 million state-grant program, \$10 million to fund local entities through the Personal Responsibility Education Innovative Strategies (PREIS) Program, \$3.5 million for the Tribal PREP Program for tribes and tribal organizations, and \$6.5 million for evaluation, training, and technical assistance.
+Details on the state-grant program, PREIS, and Tribal PREP are included below.